Some people love moss; others consider it an invader.

 Practical Approaches to Moss Reduction

-Many books and articles point out that moss goes away when we change the characteristics of the location.
+Many books and articles point out that moss goes away when you change the characteristics of the location.
 But even here, myths are present.

-On the other hand, you may want to embrace the moss and remove the grass.
-"Right plant for the place" is an excellent motto to guide all our landscape decisions.
+- On the other hand, you may want to embrace the moss and remove the grass.
+"Right plant for the place" is an excellent motto to guide all your landscape decisions.